ooni/2023-05-richer-input/DESIGN.md

 the measurement.
 However, how to represent both the IPv4 and the IPv6 geolocation into a measurement is still an open issue.

+## Handwaving: report ID for research

+When writing a script file manually, the user does not know the report ID.
+We currently have a component in OONI Probe that automatically sets the report ID when submitting, by opening a report every time this is needed.
+We could use this component.
+Or, we could choose to instead generate a random report ID inside the probe.
+If we follow the latter path, though, we must include a "session ID" as an annotation, since this is useful to ooni/data analysis.
+Adding a "session ID" anyway seems in any case an useful idea.

 ## Forward compatibility: breaking changes

 All OONI experiments have a minor version number of zero.
 If we need to